-Adding Images and Videos
+Adding Media Clips (Images, PiP Objects, and Videos)

-Click the button to add an image or video clip that will move and dynamically change size (if enabled) as it follows the tracked object.
-Once clicked, add the image/video clip as follows:
+Click the button to add an image, PiP object, or video clip that will move and dynamically change size (if enabled) as it follows the tracked object.
+Once clicked, add the media clip as follows:

-- 1. Click the Import an Image or Video button, and then: - Import From Hard Drive: to import a file that is on your computer's hard drive. - Import From Media Room: to import a file you previously imported into the current PowerDirector project. - 2.
-If required, resize the image or video clip in the preview window to your liking. - 3.
-Set the image/video options as follows: - Border: select this option if you want to include a border around the image/video.
-Click to set the border color. - Smooth: selecting this option if there is a lot of movement by the object.
-This will minimize the amount of shake on the image/video at it follows the object. - Adjust effect size with tracked object: select this option if you want the image/video to dynamically resize as the tracked object's size changes.
+- 1. Click the Import Media Clip button, and then: - Import From Hard Drive: to import a file that is on your computer's hard drive. - Import From Media Room: to import a file you previously imported into the current PowerDirector project. - Import From PiP Object Room: to import a PiP object that is currently in your PiP Object Room. - 2.
+If required, resize the media clip in the preview window to your liking. - 3.
+Set the media clip options as follows: - Border: select this option if you want to include a border around the media clip.
+Click to set the border color. - Smooth: select this option if there is a lot of movement by the object.
+This will minimize the amount of shake on the media clip as it follows the object. - Adjust effect size with tracked object: select this option if you want the media clip to dynamically resize as the tracked object's size changes.

-Note: once you exit the Motion Tracker and your changes are applied to the video clip, the added image/video clip is added to the video timeline independently.
+Note: once you exit the Motion Tracker and your changes are applied to the video clip, the added media clip is added to the video timeline independently.
 If required, you can perform advanced editing on the clip's motion, size, etc. in the PiP Designer.
 See Modifying Media in the PiP Designer for more information.

-Adding Mosaic and Spotlight Effects
+Adding Mosaic, Spotlight, or Blur Effects

-Click the button to add a mosaic or spotlight effect that will move and dynamically change size (if enabled) as it follows the tracked object.
+Click the button to add a mosaic, spotlight, or blur effect that will move and dynamically change size (if enabled) as it follows the tracked object.
 Once clicked, add the effects as follows:

-- 1. From the available drop-down, select the effect you want to apply: - Mosaic: this effects lets you blur out portions of the tracked object, for example a person's face. - Spotlight: this effect highlights the tracked object in the video. - 2.
+- 1. From the available drop-down, select the effect you want to apply: - Mosaic: this effects adds a pixelated blur on portions of the tracked object, for example a person's face. - Spotlight: this effect highlights the tracked object in the video. - Blur: this effect blurs out portions the tracked object in the video. - Gaussian Blur: this effect applies a softer blur on the tracked object in the video. - 2.
 If required, resize the effect in the preview window to your liking. - 3.
-Depending on the effect you selected, modify the effect properties as follows: - Grid scale: for the mosaic effect, drag this slider to adjust the size of the squares that create the blur effect. - Light color: for the spotlight effect, click the colored box to set the color of the spotlight. - Brightness: for the spotlight effect, drag this slider to adjust the brightness of the spotlight. - Gradient: for the spotlight effect, drag this slider to adjust gradient and size of the spotlight. - Adjust effect size with tracked object: for both effects, select this option if you want the effect to dynamically resize as the tracked object's size changes.
+Depending on the effect you selected, modify the effect properties as follows: - Grid scale: for the mosaic effect, drag this slider to adjust the size of the squares in the pixelated blur. - Light color: for the spotlight effect, click the colored box to set the color of the spotlight. - Brightness: for the spotlight effect, drag this slider to adjust the brightness of the spotlight. - Gradient: for the spotlight effect, drag this slider to adjust gradient and size of the spotlight. - Mask Type: for blur/gaussian blur, select the shape of the blur applied. - Degree: for blur/gaussian blur, use this slider to set the strength of the blur. - Gradient Depth: for blur/gaussian blur, use the slider to soften the blur's gradient edge.